 Search over 2 Kelpie Cross Labrador dogs across Australia

-The Kelpie Cross Labrador is a playful crossbreed that loves to spend time with its owner.
-It is energetic and always looking for things to occupy itself with.
-It is intelligent and eager to please, so you will find it easy to train.
+The Kelpie Cross Labrador is a fun breed that enjoys spending quality time with its owner.
+It has a playful nature and is always on the lookout for activities to keep itself entertained.
+This dog is intelligent and eager to please, making training sessions a breeze.

-The Kelpie Cross Labrador is a playful crossbreed that loves to spend time with its owner.
-It is energetic and always looking for things to occupy itself with.
-It is intelligent and eager to please, so you will find it easy to train.
+The Kelpie Cross Labrador is a fun breed that enjoys spending quality time with its owner.
+It has a playful nature and is always on the lookout for activities to keep itself entertained.
+This dog is intelligent and eager to please, making training sessions a breeze.

 Due to circumstances we need to rehome our lab x kelpie.
 She is 2yrs old, beautiful natures and great with kids (we have 3 of our own).
 She needs yard space to run around in.
 She enjoys walks and playing in water.